 Sylvan Learning is on the SBA Franchise Directory, qualifying franchisees for expedited SBA loan processing.
 At $73K–$176K, Sylvan is one of the most capital-efficient franchise categories — SBA Express is often the right tool.
 Key underwriting factors:

 ClearValue Lending works with education services and tutoring franchise operators on SBA 7(a), SBA Express, and working capital financing.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources